 Rohnert Park this year already had committed to spend $250,000 on rapid rehousing services through the nonprofit COTS (Committee on the Shelterless), plus keep another $75,000 in reserve for future outreach needs.
-The new funding means the city will spend up to 2% of this fiscal year’s $40 million general fund on homeless services.
+The new funding means the city will spend up to 2% of this fiscal year’s $40 million budget on homeless services.

 Among the new proposed funds, $80,000 will go toward accessing a dozen more temporary beds through next summer at a shelter run by COTS.